Type 3 Diabetes – Causes, Symptoms & Treatment

 A study shows that Glucagon-like Peptide 1 can decrease the brain’s insulin resistance in type 3 diabetes patients.
 In addition, it can also increase the production of neurons to substitute impaired neurons within the brain.
 As a result, GLP-1 can offer a therapeutic effect in type 3 diabetes-induced dementia.

-There is no cure for type 3 diabetes, but doctors prescribe drugs to manage the symptoms.
-For example, Aducanumab is a medication that helps reduce the cognitive and functional decline in the early stages of the disease.
+Unfortunately, like the other types of diabetes, there is no cure for type 3 diabetes, but doctors prescribe drugs to manage its symptoms.
+For example, Aducanumab is a medication that helps reduce cognitive and functional decline in the early stages of the disease.

 High-fat levels tend to impact insulin levels and insulin output.
 Therefore, minimise your intake of saturated fats and eat lean protein such as fish, skinless chicken, and healthy fats from nuts, seeds, and olives.

 So if you are overweight, losing just 10% of your body weight can significantly improve your insulin sensitivity.
 Also, watch your waistline because more than 80cm (for women) or 94cm (for men) indicates insulin resistance problems.

-Try calming practices such as yoga, breathing exercises, mediation, and mindfulness to reduce stress hormones and help you feel more relaxed.
-In addition, aim for at least seven or eight hours of sleep nightly.
+Try calming practices such as yoga, breathing exercises, meditation, and mindfulness to reduce stress and help you feel more relaxed.
+In addition, aim for at least seven or eight hours of sleep every night.

 The effect of exercise on insulin sensitivity stands for 24 hours after exercising and lasts for up to 72 hours.
 Aim for at least 150 minutes of moderate-intensity exercise each week.
-Include balance and coordination exercises with cardio exercise and strength training.
+Include balance and coordination exercises with cardio exercises and strength training.

-The latter is a secondary condition that arises due to pancreatic diseases or malfunction.
+The latter is a secondary condition that arises due to pancreatic malfunction.
 Type 3 diabetes can be complicated and cause different health problems, but it is not inevitable.
 Receiving regular check-ups and understanding how to look after yourself will help to reduce the risk of developing complications.

 Your type 3 diabetes treatment will vary according to the severity of your dementia.
 Multiple analyses suggest that you can slow the progression of Alzheimer’s or type 3 diabetes with diet, exercise, and medication.
-The sooner you consult with your doctor, the better your outlook.
+The sooner you consult your doctor, the better your outlook.

 A. Type 3 diabetes describes Alzheimer’s caused by insulin resistance inside the brain.
 It is the term to represent the link between diabetes and Alzheimer’s risk.
 However, type 3 diabetes is not an officially recognised health condition.

 A. Memory loss, deteriorating reasoning abilities, language impairment, sudden shifts in mood and personality, anxiety, depression, psychosis, and inappropriate behaviour are some symptoms of Diabetes Type 3.
-However, most signs of type 3 diabetes mimic the symptoms of dementia.
+Overall, most signs of type 3 diabetes mimic the symptoms of dementia.

 A. The risk of developing Type 3 Diabetes can increase with a family history of diabetes.
 Hence, it could be considered genetic.
-There is a link between Alzheimer’s gene and type 3 diabetes.
+There is a link between Alzheimer’s genes and type 3 diabetes.
 Some people develop the ailment from a combination of both genetic and environmental aspects.